Donald Trump cashed on January 6 Riot Furor, Records Show - ExBulletin

 In-room dining also hit records, according to the hotel manager.

-Among the guests were Trump allies and insiders working to undo his 2020 election defeat in a war room near the Willard Hotel, Trump’s sons Donald Trump Jr. and Eric Trump, and the former adviser to National security Michael Flynn, Forbes noted, basing his report on various media messages.
+Among the guests were Trump allies and insiders working to undo his 2020 election defeat in a “war room” near the Willard Hotel, Trump’s sons Donald Trump Jr. and Eric Trump, and the former national security adviser Michael Flynn, Forbes noted, based on his report. various messages on social networks.

-The day before the riot, a video was posted online showing Juan O. Savin a pseudonym for a QAnon influencer who some acolytes say is the late John F. Kennedy Jr. now emerging from hiding with his legs stretched out in a room at the Trumps hotel. .
+The day before the riot, a video was posted online showing Juan O. Savin – a pseudonym for a QAnon influencer who some acolytes say is the late John F. Kennedy Jr. now out of “hiding” – with his legs stretched out in a room at Trump’s hotel.

-On the same day, a hotel guest posted a photo of Flynn in the hotel lobby shortly after urging Trump to declare martial law to revamp the 2020 election so Trump could win and stay in instead. the White House.
+On the same day, a hotel guest posted a photo of Flynn in the hotel lobby – shortly after urging Trump to declare martial law to ‘rearrange’ the 2020 election so Trump could win instead. and stay in the White House.

-Here’s Michael Flynn on Newsmax saying Trump could order “military capabilities” to tip states and “reorganize an election in each of those states.”

-“People talk about martial law like it’s something we’ve never done.
-Martial law has been instituted 64 times.” pic.twitter.com/KNmiAGGiPF

 Sources